The photographic lenses, and the human eye itself, can be modeled after a very simple device: the pinhole camera.

 The majority of lenses is spherical, since spherical glass elements are easier to manufacture.
 The ideal glass element that replaces a pinhole has a more complex surface, and the best lenses indeed have one or more non-spherical ("aspherical") elements.

 Naturally, the quantity of light admitted by a lens bears some sort of proportion with its diameter.
 The bigger the diameter, the bigger the aperture area, and more light can enter the camera.
 But luminosity also depends (inversely) on magnification.
-A lens with high magnification/big focal length projects a smaller angle of the scene on film — the rest of the scene is projected on the walls of the camera, and hopefully absorbed by the matte black coating.
+A lens with high magnification/big focal length projects a smaller angle on film; the rest is projected on the blackened side walls and (ideally) absorbed.

 For the same reason, the convention is to represent aperture as a fraction, e.g. f/2, f/4, etc. because this allows to compare luminosity of lenses with dissimilar focal lengths.